ST_Next 2025: Action Beyond Pledges

 • Mr. Hem Kumar Pandey, IAS (Retd.) – Key Discussion Points

-Mr. Pandey provided a nuanced critique of high-density afforestation models like Miyawaki.
+Mr. Pandey offered a nuanced critique of high-density afforestation models like Miyawaki.
 While beneficial in urban settings, he cautioned against using them as a universal solution.
 In rural and natural landscapes, these models can stress ecosystems and lead to poor survival rates.
 He advocated for a context-sensitive approach grounded in local biodiversity and ecological needs.
-Shift focus from “numbers-driven” campaigns to quality-based ecological restoration—using native species, involving local communities, and ensuring long-term care.
+He urged a shift from “numbers-driven” campaigns to quality-based ecological restoration—using native species, involving local communities, and ensuring long-term care.

 On research-practice gaps: Despite India’s advanced institutions (e.g., FRI, CSIR, ICAR), much of the scientific output remains locked in academic silos.
 Systemic barriers like lack of inter-agency coordination, limited grassroots engagement, and insufficient field-testing of models were identified.
 Bridging this gap requires stronger institutional frameworks, policy-level support, and inclusive models that involve civil society, NGOs, and local governance in applying research to the ground.